JayPuff/browser-file-storage/README.md

 ```

 Importing through script tag
-*To be found in the builds folder*
+*To be found in the builds folder or the dist folder*
 ```html
 <script type="text/javascript" src="browser-file-storage.min.js">
 ```